pypa/packaging.python.org/source/specifications/dependency-specifiers.rst

 fall back to ``String`` field comparison logic if either the marker field value or the user supplied constant cannot be parsed as a valid version specifier.
-Note that ``in`` and ``not in`` containment checks are NOT valid for ``Version`` fields.
+Note that ``in`` and ``not in`` containment checks are NOT valid for ``Version`` fields and publishing tools SHOULD emit an error, while locking and installation tools MAY treat them as always being False.

-For ``Version | String`` fields, comparison operations are defined as they are for ``Version`` fields.
+For ``Version | String`` fields, comparison operations are defined as they are for ``Version`` fields, while ``in`` and ``not in`` containment checks are defined as they are for ``String`` fields.
 However, there is no expectation that the parsing of the marker field value or the user supplied constant as a valid version will succeed, so tools MUST fall back to processing the field as a ``String`` field.
 Alternatively, tools MAY unconditionally treat such fields as ``String`` fields.
-Accordingly, comparisons that rely on these fields being processed as ``Version`` field SHOULD NOT be used in environment markers published to public index servers, but they may be appropriate in more constrained environments.
+Due to this potential for variation across clients, comparisons that rely on these fields being processed as ``Version`` fields SHOULD NOT be used in environment markers published to public index servers.

 Composing marker expressions
 ''''''''''''''''''''''''''''